How we work within government

 How the SST works with the CEIC and ESDC

 We work closely with the CEIC and ESDC to make your appeal process quicker and easier.
-We do this mainly by exchanging information, but also by trying to make processes more efficient (for example, by improving our case management systems).
+We do this by exchanging information and working together to make processes more efficient.

 People want to know how to get decisions about their benefits, and they want the decisions to be fair and quick.
 When you appeal to the SST, we first have to get your file from the CEIC or ESDC.
 We share this file with you.
 All other documents that form part of the appeal file are shared with all parties to the appeal.

 When we meet with the CEIC or ESDC, we never talk about individual appeals.
 We don’t talk about any aspect of how SST members decide appeals, either.

 Here are a few ways we work with different parts of the federal government:

 - We prepare monthly reports with Service Canada on the number of open cases, how quick the process is at each stage, and what the outcomes are for people.

 - We exchange information on the case management status of appeal files with ESDC.
 This helps both the SST and ESDC to focus efforts throughout the appeal process.
 This improves the timeliness of service delivery to Canadians.